-He finally turns around to see Wesker standing there, towering over him.
+He turns around to see Wesker standing there, towering over him.
 The color slowly drains from his face when he meets Wesker's gaze.
-The grin is gone completely now as he sees his fate and realizes his mistake.
+The grin is gone completely now as his fate unravels and realizes his mistake.
 His last mistake.

 Albert finally releases Spencer and the old man crumbles to the floor at his feet, dead.
-Blood is everywhere, flowing in a steady stream out of the deep hole in the dead man's chest cavity.
-Wesker continues his reproving of the dead man, a final insult to Spencer's very existence.
+Blood is everywhere, flowing in a steady stream out of the deep hole in the dead man's chest cavity and pooling around the wheelchair.
+Wesker continues his reproving of his deceased mentor, a final insult to Spencer's very existence.